Aji Amarillo – A Staple Peruvian Pepper Variety

 The name ‘aji amarillo’ translates to ‘yellow chili pepper,’ though the fruits are actually orange.
 Perhaps the name comes from the yellowish color that they turn when they are cooked.

 Like all Capsicum baccatum pepper varieties, the aji amarillo likely has ancient origins in Peru and Bolivia.
-The plants and peppers are still widely used in Peru.
+To this day, the plants are still commonly grown in Peru.

 Plants